CubesAndCubes/gob-rs/README.md

 - Indiana Jones and the Infernal Machine
 - Star Wars Jedi Knight: Dark Forces II

+For a GOB archiver/unarchiver using this library, see [gob-archive](https://github.com/CubesAndCubes/gob-archive).

 ## Examples

 ### Parsing GOB File